AstraZeneca pays up to $6.9 billion in Daiichi Sankyo cancer deal

 Daiichi’s drug, also known as DS-8201, targets the HER2 protein, a major trigger of uncontrolled cell growth in about 20 percent of breast cancers, where Roche has been a pioneer with its aging $7 billion-a-year best-seller Herceptin.

-DS-8201 is being tested in a patient group that would typically receive Roche’s Kadcyla or Perjeta, products which the Swiss drugmaker hopes will offset a sales decline in Herceptin after loss of patent protection.
+DS-8201 is being tested in patient groups that would typically receive Roche’s Kadcyla or Perjeta, products which the Swiss drugmaker hopes will offset a sales decline in Herceptin after loss of patent protection.

 AstraZeneca and its partner will also target patients with low levels of HER2, a much larger breast cancer subgroup with poor treatment options and the drug’s biggest market opportunity, as well as certain lung and gastric tumors.